hpccsystems-solutions-lab/ECL-Training/README.md

 # ECL-Training

 Welcome to ECL Training
 This is an introduction to ECL and HPCC Systems.
-Classes are taking place on Wednesdays from 1PM - 2:30.
-Classes are combination of introducing a concept followed by hands on training and a homework.
+Classes are taking place on Wednesdays 1PM - 2:30.
+Each class will include introducing a concept followed by hands on training if needed and a homework.
 Handout material for classes can be found in this repo.
 No external materials are required.
 If you are planning to miss a class, please inform the instructor Bahar Fardanian, bahar.fardanian@lexisnexisrisk.com.
 Please contact instructor for any questions or problems.